dalitun/applications/bundle-xenial-glusterfs-multi-dc/README_EN.md

 We do indeed!
 Using the console, you can deploy a the both glusterfs servers:

-1. Go the Cloudwatt Github in the [applications/bundle-xenial-glusterfs-multi-dc]https://github.com/cloudwatt/applications/tree/master/bundle-xenial-glusterfs-multi-dc) repository
+1. Go the Cloudwatt Github in the [applications/bundle-xenial-glusterfs-multi-dc](https://github.com/cloudwatt/applications/tree/master/bundle-xenil-glusterfs-multi-dc) repository.
 2. Click on the file named `bundle-xenial-glusterfs-multi-dc-fr1(ou 2).heat.yml` (or `bundle-xenial-glusterfs-multi-dc-fr1(ou 2).restore.heat.yml` to [restore from backup](#backup))
 3. Click on RAW, a web page will appear containing purely the template
 4. Save the file to your PC.
 You can use the default name proposed by your browser (just remove the .txt)